arachakonda/convex_optimization/README.md

 # convex_optimization
-convex optimization exercises, insights and projects from scratch
+convex optimization exercises, insights and projects using cvxpy